Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 };
 ```

-The way that the gallop intersection works is different from the naive and simd, since we are skipping elements we can't accumulate all of the elements that have the values MSB's set to use in a second phase.
-Instead we need to use the original Roaringish Packed and modify the second phase to account for this.
-So that's why we have `GallopIntersectFirst`, which has two phases and `GallopIntersectSecond` which has only one phase (the second one).
+The way that the gallop intersection works is different from the naive and SIMD versions.
+Since we are skipping elements, we can't accumulate all of the elements that have the values MSBs set to use in a second phase.
+Instead, we need to use the original Roaringish Packed and modify the second phase to account for this.
+That's why we have `GallopIntersectFirst`, which has two phases, and `GallopIntersectSecond`, which has only one phase (the second one).

-I will not bother you with the details, if you wanna look at how they are implemented here is the code.
+I will not bother you with the details.
+If you want to look at how they are implemented, here is the code.

 {% details **Code** for `GallopIntersectFirst` **(you can ignore if you want)** %}
 ```rust